Learn about all the options to vote in Mississippi to make a plan to vote that works for you!

 If you are temporary or permanently physically disabled you may have the ballot witnessed by a person who is at least 18 years of age.

-The voter’s affidavit on the back on the envelope.
+Sign the voter's affidavit on the back of the return envelope.

 You can also drop off your ballot in person at your local elections office.